End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

-where $\mathbf{v}_i^0$ is a grid vertex from $\mathcal{G}^0$, $\mathbf{v}_i^t$ its counterpart after deformation. $\mathcal{D}$ is the deformation model which we instantiate in the following sections and makes it possible to recover deformations across the whole sequence.
+where $\mathbf{v}_i^0$ is a grid vertex from $\mathcal{G}^0$, and $\mathbf{v}_i^t$ its counterpart after deformation. $\mathcal{D}$ is the deformation model which we instantiate in the following sections to make it possible to recover deformations across the whole sequence.

 The observations $\mathbf{O}^t$ can be obtained in two manners. \begin{enumerate}